frostming/marko/docs/extend.rst

 Create a new element
 --------------------

-Github wiki link is an inline level element.
+GitHub wiki link is an inline level element.
 For the difference between block elements and inline elements, please refer to `corresponding section <https://spec.commonmark.org/0.28/#container-blocks-and-leaf-blocks>`_ of Commonmark's spec.

 Now subclass ``marko.inline.InlineElement`` to a new element type::

     from marko import inline

-    class GithubWiki(inline.InlineElement):
+    class GitHubWiki(inline.InlineElement):

         pattern = r'\[\[ *(.+?) *| *(.+?) *\]\]'
         parse_children = True